Ultimate Guide to Killing BugsJune 10, 2021

 One of the first things you can do is clean up and remove elements that promote mealybug populations.
 Some species of mealybug also infest soil, while others can survive in organic matter such as compost.
 If you see any signs of mealybugs or other insects in your potted plants, remove those plants from the others.
 You can also prune branches, leaves, and stems that you see have become overrun with mealybugs.

 When an infestation takes hold, it’s important to remove all pieces of debris from the area.
 Mealybugs are often found in piles of leaf litter, compost, flower pots and other containers, and soil.
 Clean up these areas, and discard any infested materials like leaves or pots.

-Introducing natural predators
+Introducing natural predators to control mealy bugs

 An effective, organic option for your outdoor plants is the introduction of beneficial insects.
 These are natural enemies of the mealybug.
 A fantastic mealybug destroyer is the lady beetle.
 Some other beneficial species include: